 I also feel much more focused and present in all my daily activities, be it working or hanging out with my family.

-I think the biofeedback exercises have boosted my resiliency too.
+I think the biofeedback exercises have boosted my well-being and resiliency too.
 Getting agitated in the face of little work-related annoyances has long been a weakness for me, and I feel like I handle setbacks better than I did before.
 I still have a tendency to be impatient and get frustrated quickly when a lot of Q3 demands come rolling in, but I shake it off and get back on track much quicker than before.
 Would this increase in my resiliency carry over to more of a crisis situation?
 Only time will tell.

 Were these perceived benefits the result of a placebo effect, however?
 With all things like this, there’s certainly a chance that these little gizmos act like Dumbo’s Magic Feather.
 I’m open to that possibility.
 Even if that’s the case, I’m okay with it.
 If it works, it works.
 However, as mentioned above, research suggests there’s more than a placebo effect going on.